Sudo-Harsh-learner/Types-of-Functions---ETH-AVAX/readme.md

-# ETH + AVAX PROOF: Intermediate EVM Course
+# ETH + AVAX PROOF: Types of functions

-This Solidity program is a simple "MyContract" contract program in solidity that demonstrates the error handling using require, assert and revert methods.
-The purpose of this program is to give a basic understanding about error handling and the logic building for more such contracts.
+This Solidity program is a simple "myToken" contract program in solidity that demonstrates the token creation using ERC20 contract.
+The purpose of this program is to give a basic understanding about ERC20 tokens.

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has four functions "setStudentStatus", "setMarks", "getTotalMarks" and "CGPA" that allow to set the status of a student and then set marks for a student as well as get total marks if student has more than zero marks in all subjects.
-Lastly, to get CGPA if student has minimum of 120 marks.
-This program serves as a simple and straightforward introduction to error-handling, and can be used as a stepping stone for more complex projects in the future.
+The contract has three functions "mint", "burn",  and "transferTo" that allow only owner to mint the token to a specific address and other user to either burn or transfer their tokens.

 ## Getting Started